Judge rejects challenge to winner-take-all election system

 They argue the practice of assigning all of a state’s Electoral College votes to the winner of a state’s popular vote disenfranchises those who voted for the losing candidate and puts too much weight in the votes of those who live in a few key battleground states.

-But Chief U.S. District Judge Patti Saris said the system is constitutional and doesn’t treat any set of voters differently from another.
+But Chief U.S. District Judge Patti Saris said the system is constitutional because it doesn’t treat any set of voters differently from another.

 “In short, this system complies with equal protection because it does not inherently favor or disfavor a particular group of voters,” Saris wrote.

-The group behind the case, which includes former Gore lawyer David Boies, filed similar lawsuits in California, Texas and South Carolina.
-The California case has also been dismissed while the others are still pending.
+The lawyers behind the case, which include former Gore attorney David Boies, filed similar lawsuits in California, Texas and South Carolina.

+The California case was dismissed in September, and lawyers have appealed to the 9th U.S. Circuit Court of Appeals.
+The cases in Texas and South Carolina are still pending.

 The lawyers say they deliberately chose two Democratic-leaning states and two Republican-leaning states to argue the winner-take-all system harms voters of both parties.